Marika Koroibete: Rugby league: Fiji

 Koroibete made his international debut for Fiji at the 2013 World Cup, as Fiji defeated Ireland 32-14.
 He played in all five of Fiji's games.
 In the match against Samoa, he made seven tackle breaks and ran over 220 metres with the ball.

-The following year Koroibete was selected to play for Fiji in the 2014 Pacific Rugby League International against Samoa.
+The following year Koroibete was selected to play for Fiji in the 2014 Pacific Test against Samoa.
 He played on the wing in the 32–16 loss at Penrith Stadium.

 On 2 May 2015, he played for Fiji against Papua New Guinea in the 2015 Melanesian Cup, playing on the wing.
 He scored 2 tries in a Man of the Match performance in Fiji's 22-10 victory at Cbus Super Stadium.

 Rugby union: Australia

 In October 2016, just weeks after playing in the 2016 NRL Grand Final, Koroibete was named in the Wallabies squad for their end-of-year tour to Europe.
 He did not play in the test matches but gained his first appearance playing for the Australia XV side against the French Barbarians team in Bordeaux.